hero media

 If ever a town were built for road-tripping, Broken Hill would take the top prize.
 For an affordable night in a cosy bed, the Sturt Motel is a pet-friendly pick.

+Options range from double to superior rooms that sleep three, with continental breakfast available.
 A massive bonus in the Broken Hill weather?
 Its alluring swimming pool, a dive in which is the best way to wind down after a hot, bothersome drive.

 Red Earth Motel Broken Hill

-With its mix of studios and multi-roomed apartments, Red Earth is a great choice for families or those travelling out west as a larger group.
-Each apartment has a full kitchen, with the three-bedroom even coming with laundry facilities.
+If you’d rather choose a motel with apartment accommodation, look no further than the Red Earth Motel.
+With its mix of studios, multi-roomed apartments and disability-access studio apartments, Red Earth is a great choice for families or those travelling out west as a larger group.
+Each apartment has a kitchen or kitchenette, with the three-bedroom apartments even coming with laundry facilities.

 Best Broken Hill hotels